-Networking: Quantic School of Business and Technology regularly organizes student meetups where MBA and EMBA students are encouraged to meet both in person and virtually.
-In-person meetups are held in cities throughout the world where there are high concentrations of Quantic
+Instruction: Quantic School of Business and Technology offers instruction to MBA and EMBA where MBA and EMBA students are encouraged to meet both in person and virtually.
+In-person meetups are held in cities throughout the world where there are high concentrations of are held via video conferencing calls.
+Quantic students are offered the opportunity to attend

-School of Business and Technology students.
-Virtual meetups and networking sessions are held via video conferencing calls.
-Quantic students are offered the opportunity to attend Weekend Conferences, held, on average, three times a year around the world.
-These events are networking opportunities for students where they assess case studies, meet other Quantic students, and have the opportunity to discuss the program with Quantic School of Business and Technology staff.
+Networking: Quantic School of Business and Technology regularly organizes student meetups networking opportunities for students where they assess case studies, meet other Quantic students, and have the opportunity to discuss the program with Quantic School of Business and Technology staff.
 Students are also offered the opportunity to attend an annual Virtual Summit, during which they can hear from industry experts in keynote speeches on a diverse array of topics.